Emergence of space and cosmic evolution based on entropic force: Properties of expansion of the universe

-where $z$ is the redshift factor defined by $z+1\equiv y=a_{0}/a$.
+where $H_{0}$ is the current Hubble constant, and $z$ is the redshift factor defined by $z+1\equiv y=a_{0}/a$ in which $a_{0}$ is the current scale factor.
 Then we can obtain $\frac{H}{H_{0}}=\frac{a_{0}}{a}=y$ by Eq.(16).
-Substituting this result into Eq.(18), we can obtain the relation between luminosity distance and the redshift factor:
+Substituting this result into Eq.(18), we have the relation between the luminosity distance and the redshift factor:

-For $\Lambda CDM$ model, the luminosity distance of the flat universe is given by \cite{key-21}.
+For $\Lambda CDM$ model, the luminosity distance of the flat universe is given by the Ref.\cite{key-28}.
 Its form is